gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

   - Can also do
     `.AdjustHSV(float hueAdjust, float saturationAdjust, float valueAdjust, Color targetColor, float threshold)` to only apply the adjustment to certain colors in the texture
+- Added `TimeHelper` class with properties `OverrideFastForwardTimeScale` and `OverrideMaxSimulationStepsPerUpdate`

 ### Custom Jukebox Tracks